instrumentisto/rust-incubator/2_idioms/2_5_exhaustivity/README.md

     }
 }
 ```
-If, for some reason, a new `Role::Guest` is added, with very high probability this code won't be changed accordingly, introducing a security bug, by granting `Permissions::All` to any guest.
-This mainly happens, because the code itself doesn't signal to us in any way that it should be reconsidered.
+If, for some reason, a new `Role::Guest` is added, __with very high probability this code won't be changed accordingly__, introducing a security bug, by granting `Permissions::All` to any guest.
+This mainly happens, because the code itself doesn't signal back in any way that it should be reconsidered.

-By leveraging exhaustivity, the code can be altered in the way it breaks at compile-time whener a new `Role` variant is added:
+By leveraging exhaustivity, the code can be altered in the way __it breaks at compile-time whenever a new `Role` variant is added__:
 ```rust
 fn grant_permissions(role: &Role) -> Permissions {
     match role {